theoutfield/sc_sncn_motorcontrol/module_hall/doc/index.rst

 How to use
 ==========

-.. important:: We assume that you are using SOMANET Base and your app includes the required board support files for your hardware.
+.. important:: We assume that you are using **SOMANET Base** and your app includes the required **board support** files for your SOMANET device.
           You might find useful the **Hall Sensor Test** example app, which illustrates the use of this module.

 Service Initialization